 · Palingenesis: the restoration of plants from their burnt ashes.
 From this fantasy, it might seem but a short step to restore life from death.

 Long before alchemists took the spotlight, weapon technicians practiced “the scientific method” as a matter of routine.
-They used inductive and deductive reasoning, trial and error, repetition and confirmation of results; the extraction, refinement and admixture of standard elements into consistent compounds, as well as other, clever laboratory tricks.
+They used inductive and deductive reasoning; trial and error; repetition and confirmation of results; the extraction, refinement and admixture of standard elements into consistent compounds; as well as other, clever laboratory tricks.

 The more technicians, equipment and cash available, the deadlier the final product.
 Warrior chieftains had to reward their smiths royally, yet keep their craft a state secret.
 Thus, “alchemists.”

 The second forerunner of science was ceramics: at present a spacey military technology.
-Given the male chauvinism that prevails today, it may seem tempting to dismiss pottery, basket weaving, textiles and cooking as trivial, female pursuits.
-Yet potsherds and remnants of the hearth are reliable indicators of ancient cultural achievement.
+Given the male chauvinism that prevails today, it may appear tempting to dismiss pottery, basket weaving, textiles and cooking as trivial, female pursuits.
+Yet potsherds and the remnants of the hearth are reliable indicators of ancient cultural achievement.
 The more creative and adaptive the cookery, the more dynamic the civilization.
 What art form could be more ephemeral than a meal?

-A third ancient source of science was animal husbandry: at first, the breeding of hunting dogs, then of food beasts, chariot mules and warhorses, among other domestic species.
+A third ancient source of science was animal husbandry: at first, the breeding of hunting dogs, then of food beasts, chariot mules and warhorses among other domestic species.
 Many adult farmers and adolescent naturalists took up botany and zoology as their topic of passion.
 Their in-depth peace studies attracted much more Learner curiosity in realtime than alchemists’ putrid alembics, though much less in the historical record.

 We, sorry to say, rely on the booty ledgers of greasy warlords to sort out our past.